Dulyaaa/Procurement_Management_System_For_Construction_Industry/README.md

 # 🏗 CSSE - Procurement Management System For Construction Industry

-This is my individual part of the Case Study implementation of the 3rd Year 2nd Semester - Case Studies in Software Engineering(CSSE) module.
+This is my individual part of the Case Study implementation of the 3rd Year 2nd Semester - Case Studies in Software Engineering (CSSE) module.
 Here we try to solve the difficulties faced in the procurement procedures in the construction industry.
-As a solution we have created a Web application and a mobile application, whereas this is a the Mobile application, implemented with React-Native, NodeJS, ExpressJS and MongoDB.
+As a solution we have created a Web application and a mobile application, whereas this is a the `Mobile Application`, implemented with React-Native, NodeJS, ExpressJS and MongoDB.

+**Here I have implemented the part:**
+Once a Site Manager add a purchase order, it should be sent for Procurement Department for approval.
+Once it's approved they make a quotation and send it to the Supplier.
+Supplier can view those quotations, make a invoice and send back it to Procurement Department.
+Those invoices view and find the best one by Procurement Department and change the status accordingly.
+If the status is approved the Supplier can add delivery details.
+Those details can be viewed by Site Manager and then he/she can make a relevent payment.

 ## Language